joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/011-Collecting-Evidence.md

 - Techniques include taking screenshots or photographs of displays.
 - Memory contents, process tables, and system configurations can be collected if the system is running.

-## Preserving the Evidence

-### Legal Hold

-Also known as a **litigation hold**, legal hold is a formal notice requiring an organization to preserve all relevant information and data for potential or ongoing litigation, investigations, or legal proceedings.

-- **Prevent evidence loss or tampering.**
-- Initiated when litigation is anticipated or pending, or when an investigation is underway.
-- Notify relevant individuals to ensure preservation compliance.
-- Document all communications and actions related to the legal hold.
-- Ensures continued preservation throughout the legal process.

-**Lifting the Hold** refers to the process of removing a hold.
-This action typically occurs when the legal proceedings or investigation have concluded or reached a resolution.
-It allows previously restricted activities or information to resume normal operation or accessibility.

-### Preservation

-The goal of preservation is to maintain the integrity of the electronic information, which is essential for building a strong case or responding to legal requests.

-Preservation could include:

-- Making backup copies
-- Isolating critical systems
-- Implementing access controls

-### Electronic Discovery

-Commonly known as **eDiscovery**, Electronic Discovery is the process of identifying, collecting, reviewing, and producing electronically stored information (ESI) for legal or investigative purposes.

-- Emails, documents, databases, social media, text messages, multimedia files, and other digital content.
-- Utilizes specialized eDiscovery tools to manage and analyze large volumes of data.
-- **Legal Requirement**: Laws and regulations define how evidence must be managed and disclosed during litigation.
-- **Collaboration with Legal Teams**: Coordination between IT, legal, and compliance teams.
-- **Chain of Custody**: Maintains a clear record of evidence handling to ensure integrity and admissibility in court.

-### Mobile Devices

-Mobile device forensics involves the investigation and analysis of digital evidence stored on mobile devices, such as smartphones, tablets, and other portable electronics.

-- Prevent wirelesss communications
-- Enable airplane mode
-- Faraday bag/cage
-- Keep devices charged to preserve battery

-Analysis:

-- GPS Tagging - when/where pictures and videos taken
-- Social media posts